 Like the region's famous hot pot, it was a bit too spicy for me.

 Jinli Pedestrian Street is worth visiting.

-Mount Emei, or Emei Shan in Chinese, has been on my must-visit list for a long time.
+Mount Emei, or Emei Shan in Mandarin, has been on my must-visit list for a long time.

 It’s one of the four holy mountains of China.

 I visited Mount Hua in Shaanxi province many years ago and loved it (though this mountain is not deemed holy) and wanted a similar experience.